yringler/rocket2anki/README.md

 So don't share any decks you create!

 ## Overview
-This is a quick little node script I threw together to create anki decks for rocket.
+This is a quick little ~~node~~ dart script I threw together to create anki decks for rocket.
 It also uses the rocket audio for all vocabulary.

 You get a deck file, which has a single deck inside it.
 It is subdivided into modules (and survival kit).
 So it's very easy to review a lesson, and when you know a module, to review the whole module.